 With Commando Bay being such a beautiful quiet place today, it’s almost difficult to believe.
 Okanagan Mountain Park certainly has some unexpectedly interesting history, as also seen on Rattlesnake Island a little further north.

 As mentioned, Commando Bay has hiking access to other marine campsites as well as the main Okanagan Mountain Park trails.
 After a night of campfire cooking and stargazing (they are super bright here!), we took the trails to see the park from a different perspective.

 The landscape in this area is incredibly different to many areas of BC.
 For one thing, it is very, very dry and barren.
 The trail was dusty and dried out, something we felt too after an hour or so or walking.
 There aren’t many trees for shade either.

 After a few hot kilometres of ups and downs (plus some stepping over dead trees), we were quite happy to return to our lakeside campsite.
-Okanagan Mountain Park wouldn’t be my next choice for a hiking trip but I can see how the unusual landscape (and lake views) could be an appealing draw.
+Okanagan Mountain Park wouldn’t be my next choice for a hiking trip but I can see how the unusual landscape (and lake views) could be an appealing draw to some.

 Returning to camp, we realised that we had been joined at Commando Bay by a boat.
 Our visitors told us that this campsite was their favourite of all the Okanagan Mountain Park options.

 - The backcountry overnight marine fee for Commando Bay is listed at $13/per party or vessel.
 Having said this, there is no drop box for money at the site.
-I would assume that a daily visit by parks staff is unlikely, even in summer due to the remote access.
+I would assume that a daily visit by parks staff is unlikely, even in summer due to the remote access